About POSI and FAQ

 It is this latter, broader definition of “stakeholder” that is used in POSI.
 Stakeholders referenced in POSI reflect those that have a role in the global scholarly enterprise.

-Does POSI exclude commercial organisations from providing open scholarly infrastructure?
+Does POSI exclude commercial organisations that provide open scholarly infrastructure?

 No. In fact, one of the motivations in developing POSI was to set out some guidelines that could be incorporated into the procurement rules for assessing candidates for public/private partnerships.
 POSI offers clear ways to compare organisational governance, sustainability and insurance practices irrespective of the organisation’s tax status.
 These can also be used to evaluate the practices of community-run projects that may not be a legal entity or have formal governance documents.